sorengam/sorengam.github.io/papers.md

 ### Publications

-I hae been a coauthor on two scientific papers.
+I hae been a coauthor on two published scientific papers.

 Both were co-written with Ádám Gyenge, Alastair Craw, and Balázs Szendrői.